nnellans/ado-pipelines-guide/README.md

     environment: deploymentEnvironment  # environment name to run the job against, and optionally a specific resource in the environment. example: environment-name.resource-name
     strategy: # execution strategy for this deployment.
 Options: runOnce, rolling, canary
       runOnce:
-        preDeploy: # steps that initialize resources before application deployment starts
+        preDeploy: # steps that initialize resources before application deployment starts. executed once
           pool: pool
           steps:
-        deploy: # steps that deploy your application
+        deploy: # steps that deploy your application. executed once
           pool: pool
           steps:
-        routeTraffic: # steps that serve the traffic to the updated version
+        routeTraffic: # steps that serve the traffic to the updated version. executed once
           pool: pool
           steps:
-        postRouteTraffic: # steps after the traffic is routed, typically, these tasks monitor the health of the updated version for defined interval
+        postRouteTraffic: # steps after the traffic is routed, typically, these tasks monitor the health of the updated version for defined interval. executed once
           pool: pool
           steps:
         on: